luispedro/luispedro_org/content/simplecms/biography.rst

 Longer Version (Academic)
 .........................

+Luis Pedro Coelho is post-doctoral researcher at the Institute for Molecular Medicine in Lisbon (Portugal).
+He works in understanding chromatin organization in Plasmodium, the malaria-causing parasite.
+His work is involves both lab biology and computational modeling.
-Luis Pedro Coelho is a PhD candidate in computational biology at Carnegie Mellon University.
-His work is focused on automatic understanding of large collections of bioimage data.

-Previously, at CMU, he was involved in the Structure Literature Image Finder (SLIF) project, a project which mined the academic literature using both the text of the papers and the images therein.
-This project was one of the finalists in the Elsevier Grand Challenge (4 out of 70 teams were present at the final).
+Luis holds a PhD in computational biology from Carnegie Mellon University.
+His doctoral research consisted of modeling images from fluorescent microsocpy.
+The models he developed integrate several sources of image and non-image information into a single model.
+Also at CMU, he was involved in the Structure Literature Image Finder (SLIF) project, a project which mined the academic literature using both the text of the papers and the images therein.
+This project was one of the finalists in the Elsevier Grand Challenge.

-Before coming to CMU, Luis earned a BS and an MS from Instituto Superior Técnico, in Lisbon.
+Luis also holds a BS and an MS from Instituto Superior Técnico, in Lisbon.
 His MS research was on learning from noisy data with Bayesian networks.
+He is a Fulbright Scholar, a Siebel Scholar, and has won multiple awards for academic or research excellence.

 Longer Version (Less Academic) ..............................

+**This version is slightly out of date**

 Luis was born in the coast city of Southampton.
 Shortly thereafter, the family moved to Lisbon, where Luis grew up.
 A series of fortunate coincidences brought